dagmara1223/end-to-end-data-ml-project/README.md

 Tools: Visual Studio Code
 Before building any predictive models, the dataset needed to be cleaned and enhanced.
 This step included:
 - ☑️ Handling missing values in Age:
-Instead of dropping 177 rows with missing ages (too many to safely discard), I used a Random Forest Regressor to estimate them.
+Instead of dropping 177 rows with missing ages (too many to safely discard), use a Random Forest Regressor to estimate them.
 The model was trained on features like Pclass, SibSp, Parch, and Fare, and then used to fill in the missing age values.
 - ☑️ Creating new features:
 FamilySize: total number of family members onboard (SibSp + Parch)
 IsAlone: binary feature indicating whether a passenger was traveling alone (1) or not (0)